thegenemyers/DALIGNER/README.md

 Pipes (stdin to stdout) that convert an ASCII output produced by LAdump into a compressed binary representation (LAa2b) and vice verse (LAb2a).
-The idea is to save disk space by keeping the dumps in a more compessed format.
+The idea is to save disk space by keeping the dumps in a more compressed format.

 ```
 7. LAcat [-v] <source:las> ... > <target>.las